-- Coordinates all phases of centralized purchasing, Bids, Proposals and Contracts as established by board policy and at the direction of the Chief of Business Operations. - Purchases all goods, services and equipment used in the school system upon receipt of properly approved requisitions. - Assists cooperatively with the end-users in developing specifications that are descriptive of materials requisitioned and are sufficiently broad to promote competitive bidding. - Constantly strives to maintain an up-to-date file of responsible bidders to assure securing the best prices available on the desired product, consistent with quality, service and timely delivery. - Tabulates bids and prepares recommendations for presentation at the Board meetings. - Coordinates with various departments and schools to schedule yearly requests at appropriate buying intervals. - Conducts such tests as may be necessary to assure compliance with specifications to protect the school system from fraud and deceit and to protect bidders who bid specifications. - Assists in the preparation of budgets by furnishing descriptions and estimated costs on goods and services to the various departments. - Maintains adequate records on all transactions. - Assists Parent-Teacher Organizations and other school groups in the selection and purchase of items for their particular schools, provided proper approval for such purchases have been received. - Contracts for the removal of structures that have been properly approved for removal. - Directs sales personnel to appropriate department managers. - Develops and maintains successful vendor relationships. - Assumes responsibility for the efficiency, productivity and integrity of the operations of the Department of Procurement Services.
+- Coordinates all phases of centralized purchasing, Bids, Proposals and Contracts as established by board policy and at the direction of the Chief of Business Operations. - Use the competitive bid/proposal process to ensure fair and open competition. - Purchases all goods, services and equipment used in the school system upon receipt of properly approved requisitions. - Assists cooperatively with the end-users in developing specifications that are descriptive of materials requisitioned and are sufficiently broad to promote competitive bidding. - Constantly strives to maintain an up-to-date file of responsible bidders/respondents to assure securing the best prices available on the desired product, consistent with quality, service and timely delivery. - Tabulates bids and prepares recommendations for presentation at the Board meetings. - Coordinates with various departments and schools to schedule yearly requests at appropriate buying intervals. - Conducts such tests as may be necessary to assure compliance with specifications to protect the school system from fraud and deceit and to protect bidders who bid specifications. - Assists in the preparation of budgets by furnishing descriptions and estimated costs on goods and services to the various departments. - Maintains adequate records on all transactions. - Assists Parent-Teacher Organizations and other school groups in the selection and purchase of items for their particular schools, provided proper approval for such purchases have been received. - Contracts for the removal of structures that have been properly approved for removal. - Directs sales personnel to appropriate department managers. - Develops and maintains successful vendor relationships. - Assumes responsibility for the efficiency, productivity and integrity of the operations of Procurement Services.